 Travelers from the Philippines can choose from several airlines that operate direct flights to Japan.
 Airlines like Philippine Airlines, Cebu Pacific, Jetstar, and All Nippon Airways (ANA) offer direct connections to popular Japanese cities such as Tokyo and Osaka.

-Japan round-trip tickets can go for as low as PHP 5,000 (USD 100) during seat sale promos.
+Japan round-trip tickets can go for as low as PHP 3,000 (USD 60) during seat sale promos.
 To get these cheap flights, check any airline’s website (Cebu Pacific, Philippine Airlines, Jetstar and AirAsia) during holidays (on or before 12 midnight).
 Make sure to follow their social media pages and sign up for their newsletter for seat sale announcements.
 I have also found cheap flights just by scouring Skyscanner whenever.

 For my first trip in Japan, I got my tickets from Jetstar, which costs PHP 13,183.85 (USD 230) round-trip without baggage allowance.
 It was expensive, but worth it because the travel date was just in time for the sakuras.
-For my trip in 2024 (Eras Tour in Tokyo), I got my tickets again from Jetstar, which costs PHP 15,000 (USD 270) round-trip with baggage allowance and seats selection.
+For my Japan itinerary in 2024 (Eras Tour in Tokyo), I got my tickets again from Jetstar, which costs PHP 15,000 (USD 270) round-trip with baggage allowance and seats selection.

 From the US